Bright-Sheep/Bright-Sheep/README.md

 ### Hi there 👋
-- 🔭 I’m currently a student taking the Data Scientist course from OpenClassroom.
+- 🔭 I finished OpenClassrooms Data Scientist course and I am now looking for work.
 <!--
 **Bright-Sheep/Bright-Sheep** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.